OConnor-Chris/InTentsCamping/README.md

 As a camper
-I want to find a list of campsites in a state of my chosing So that I can plan a route to the campsite of my choice
+I want to find a list of campsites in a state of my chosing So that I can rout my trip through my chosen state.

 ### Project Description
 From the Select State, choose the state you wish to explore